chmlee/ream-doc/content/overview/why-ream.md

 - population (num): $619900$
 ```

-Instead of manually copying and pasting the data, you import them into a new REAM file and bind them with templates:
+And zip the files into one master dataset with templates:

 (TheBeneluxUnion.ream)
 ```ream